 While you’ll be able to explore your own path at Suffolk, you’ll never be alone.
 Suffolk always offers a vast array of resources that will help enrich your student experience.

-The Ballotti Learning Center provides free tutoring, academic coaching, workshops, and other resources that empower students to reach their full academic potential.
+The Center for Learning and Academic Success provides free tutoring, academic coaching, workshops, and other resources that empower students to reach their full academic potential.
 The Center also coordinates Suffolk’s Early Alert Project and offers the University Achievement Program, Academic Improvement Program, and College Level Examination Program.

 Known around campus as Student Accounts, the Bursar’s Office is the place to go for any questions related to paying your tuition or other related Suffolk fees.